vjoel/tupelo/README.md

 - Investigate nio4r for faster networking, especially with many clients.

 - Interoperable client and server implementations in C, Python, Go, ....
+Elixir?

 - UDP multicast to further reduce the bottleneck in the message sequencer.